Aceable Agent Logo

 In addition to licensed real estate agents, licensed brokers, associate brokers, property managers, real estate counselors, and appraisers can also be Realtors.
 Therefore, all Realtors are licensed real estate professionals, but not all licensed agents are Realtors.

-For the most part, the NAR Code of Ethics is considered to be a very high standard for professionals and gives consumers peace of mind.
+One of the biggest differences between a Realtor and a real estate agent is the NAR Code of Ethics.
+Realtors have to follow the code, while real estate agents do not.
+The Code includes 17 ethics points and 71 supporting Standards of Practice.
+The NAR Code of Ethics sets a very high standard for professionals and gives consumers peace of mind.
 This is one big reason why NAR has such a stellar reputation and many people prefer to work with a Realtor.

 Requirements for the Realtor Designation